dth88/kmd-sync-bot/README.md

                    Get status - Displays a table with chains that are currently syncing.
                   Server info - Displays current server info.
                 Launch params - Drops current launch_params.py file in chat.
 Edit it and drop it back.
-                Change server - Sends you to CHOOSE_SERVER_STATE to pick another server.
+                Change server - Sends you to CHOOSE_SERVER_STATE to pick different server.
             Available tickers - Displays all tickers that currently available.

 Other than the keyboard commands there are few others: